wp-plugins/cp-easy-form-builder/README.txt

 * Minor bug fixes
 * Fixed warning that appeared with PHP safe mode restrictions

+= 1.1.3 =
+* Compatible with the WordPress 4.2.1 version

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support